Large 3D printer under $1000: buying guide and selection

 Build volume is generally an area where “bigger is better” if it’s within your budget.
 A large 3D printer will allow you to print anything from a TPU smartphone case to a full-sized stormtrooper helmet made from ABS.

 As you can imagine, large build sizes are especially useful if you need to 3D print big objects.
-With a smaller desktop 3D printer, you’d have to break down your big 3D model into multiple parts and print them separately, to assemble or glue them together afterwards.
-Big 3D printers are also great for printing series of objects in one go.
+With a smaller desktop 3D printer, you’d have to break down your big 3D model into multiple parts and print them separately, to assemble or glue them together afterward.
+Big 3D printers are also great for printing a series of objects in one go.

-Our guide focuses on 3D printers with a large build area that are available for under $1000.
+Our guide focuses on 3D printers with a large build area that is available for under $1000.
 While some consider any printer beyond 250 x 250 x 250 mm to be in the oversized class for home use, our picks all exceed 300 x 300 x 300 mm.

 Big, affordable 3D printers under $1,000